BRIEF-Labat Africa to buy Reinhardt Transport Group for 645 mln rand

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Will acquire 100 pct of RTG for a consideration of R645 million
+* Labat will acquire 100 pct of Reinhardt Transport Group (RTG) for a consideration of r645 million

-* Intends issuing 240 million new labat shares at 150 cents per share to settle balance of consideration

 * Labat and RTG have now concluded an agreement for acquisition subject to certain conditions precedent

-* Intended that financing will be structured by way of R325 million of debt and balance through a private placement of shares in Labat
+* It is intended that financing will be structured by way of r325 million of debt and balance through a private placement of shares in Labat

 * Effective date of transaction is 1 August 2015

+* Shares will be issued by way of a private placing with a preference given to bee investors, existing Labat shareholders and RTG vendors and management

+* Intends issuing 240 million new Labat shares at 150 cents per share to settle balance of cash consideration

-* Total number of shares in issue in Labat post transaction will be approximately 500,000,000 Source text for Eikon: Further company coverage:
+* Post transaction; RTG will become a subsidiary of labat.
+Source text for Eikon: Further company coverage:

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.